theochem/horton/doc/user_hf_dft.rst

         obasis.compute_kinetic(one)
         obasis.compute_nuclear_attraction(mol.coordinates, mol.pseudo_numbers, one)

-2. After the operators are computed, e.g.:
+2. You can also compute separate one-body operators and add them *a posteriori*, e.g.:

    .. code-block:: python